Continuing Education in Historic Preservation

 - How preservation in the United States relates to preservation in other parts of the world.

-Tuesday, October 1, 2024 – Tuesday, October 29, 2024 at 6:30 to 8:30 p.m.
+Tuesday, October 7, 2025 – Tuesday, November 11, 2025 at 6 – 8:30 p.m.

 Online via Zoom and Canvas (Rutgers course management system)

-This 5-week online course is open to all preservationists, but it is specifically geared toward those serving on a New Jersey historic preservation commission (HPC).
+This online course is open to all preservationists, but it is specifically geared toward those serving on a New Jersey historic preservation commission (HPC).
 This program is designed to benefit both new and experienced commission members and will also be relevant for planning and zoning board members and elected officials.
 Focus will be on legal parameters for implementing a commission, conducting an effective public meeting, and understanding and implementing tools to foster good preservation at the local level.

-Individuals participating in this workshop will learn:
+Individuals participating in this course will learn:

 - How historic preservation commissions (HPCs) are legally established